giaruffo/weirdnodes/README.md

     ValueError: If the number of intermediary nodes is greater than the number of nodes in the graph minus 2.

 - `plot_graphs_comparison(g0, g1, centralities0, centralities1, centrality_str = 'degree')`:
-    Plot the original and perturbated graphs side by side.
+    Plot the original and perturbd graphs side by side.

     Parameters:
     g0 (networkx.Graph): The original graph.
-    g1 (networkx.Graph): The perturbated graph.
+    g1 (networkx.Graph): The perturbd graph.
     centralities0 (tuple): A tuple containing the centrality values to use for ranking the nodes in g0. centralities1 (tuple): A tuple containing the centrality values to use for ranking the nodes in g1. centrality_str (str): The name of the centrality measure used for ranking the nodes.